Table of Contents[Hide][Show]

 Why Epcot is the BEST Place for Disney Dining Plan Snack Credits

 Once upon a time, the Disney Dining Plan snack credit was only good for a handful of select items; we grew kind of tired of rice krispy treats, packaged chips, and the other snacks that were included.
+(Get all the details on the 3 Disney Dining Plans.)

 In general, it’s worth asking about using a snack credit if an item is approximately $5 or less, though even that price point has gone up over the years.
 In most cases, any single-serving snack or side item, non-alcoholic beverage, or dessert, and many sizes of pre-packaged items can be purchased with one credit.